 My brothers, you must realize that for us churchmen nothing is more necessary than meditation.
 We must meditate before, during and after everything we do.
 The prophet says: I will pray, and then I will understand.
 When you administer the sacraments, meditate on what you are doing.
 When you celebrate Mass, reflect on the sacrifice you are offering.
 When you pray the office, think about the words you are saying and the Lord to whom you are speaking.
 When you take care of your people, meditate on how the Lord’s blood that has washed them clean so that all that you do becomes a work of love.

 This is the way we can easily overcome the countless difficulties we have to face day after day, which, after all, are part of our work: in meditation we find the strength to bring Christ to birth in ourselves and in other men.

-This excerpt from a sermon by Saint Charles (Carlo) Borromeo (Acta Ecclesiae Mediolanensis, Mediolani 1599, 1177-1178) is used in the Roman Office of Readings for the feast (liturgical memorial) of St. Charles Borromeo on November 4th.
+This post explaining why prayer must come first focuses on the primacy of meditation.
+It is an excerpt from a sermon by Saint Charles (Carlo) Borromeo (Acta Ecclesiae Mediolanensis, Mediolani 1599, 1177-1178).
+It appears in the Roman Office of Readings for the feast (liturgical memorial) of St. Charles Borromeo on November 4th.